 The lift circuit is also protected by a 3AG30ASB fuse located in the fuse block under the hood (Figure 9).
 If the lift motor fails to operate, check this fuse and replace it if necessary with one of identical specifications.
-The center fuse in the same block protects the tractor control and PTO circuitry.
+The center fuse in the same block protects the tractor and PTO circuitry.
 If this fuse fails, the drive motor and PTO operated attachments will not function.
 It should be replaced only with a 3AG20A fuse.
 The third fuse in the block protects the light circuitry.
-This fuse should also be replaced with 3AG20A fuse if necessary.
+This fuse should also be replaced with a 3AG20A fuse.